laravel-enso/documentation/docs/backend/charts.md

 2. publish the config with `php artisan vendor:publish --tag=charts-config` and customize as needed

+3. install the api implementation for the front end: `npm i @enso-ui/charts`

+## Usage

-3. In your controller, add a method that will return the data for each chart:
+1. In your controller, add a method that will return the data for each chart:

 ```php
 public function line()